- What Is Community-Engaged Learning?

 Historically, Vassar has emphasized the importance of learning beyond the classroom and the laboratory.
 Since 1949, our office has helped students earn academic credit for experiential learning, while simultaneously contributing their skills to hundreds of local agencies and organizations.
 Over time these opportunities have reached beyond our local community, based on our individual students’ academic interests and pursuits.

 Community-engaged learning is part of the academic curriculum, and doing a community-engaged learning placement for academic credit is an effective way that Vassar students can get involved outside of campus.
-Community-Engaged Learning will help guide students through the process of finding an internship that is right for them.
-An internship allows students the opportunity to gain practical experience that in turn complements their academic work.
+The Office of Community-Engaged Learning will help guide students through the process of finding a CEL placement that is right for them.
+An CEL placement allows students the opportunity to gain practical experience that in turn complements their academic work.
 It also allows them an opportunity to get involved in the Poughkeepsie and Hudson Valley community.

-Students seeking an internship placement should make an appointment to meet with the director by contacting the office at 845-437-5280.
+Students seeking a community-engaged learning placement should make an appointment to meet with the director by contacting the office at 845-437-5280.
 Upon meeting with the director, you will complete an application form which will provide the information regarding what type of community-engaged learning placement you are seeking for the upcoming semester.
 The best times for these appointments are during pre-registration and the add period.

 In order to confirm a community-engaged learning placement, you need to complete an Add Form from the Registrar's Office.
 You need to secure a signature from your academic advisor and from a faculty sponsor prior to obtaining the director’s signature on the Add Form.